UWRF: China: History, Tradition and Globalization

 Travel Arrangements:Accommodation is included in the program cost.
 Students stay in hotels (double occupancy in tourist hotels).
 All breakfasts, most lunches and most dinners are covered by the program fee.

 Additional Information:Admission to museums and historical sites is provided.
 Additionally a Chinese visa application and group gratuities are included in the program fee.
-The deadline for application is Friday, October 18, 2013.
-A $300 deposit is required.
+A $250 deposit is required.

 How to Apply:Check out the information on How to Apply, then come back to this program’s brochure and click on the “Apply Now” button at the top of the page.